7db9a/lsk/README.md

 # ls-key

 If you use `ls` regularly for simply poking around your files, you may appreciate `ls-key`.
-Each file and dir has numbered key.
-Type the number and enter and voila!
+Each file and dir has a numbered key.
+Type the number + enter and voila!
 It's in beta but it's useful for doing simple things, which is usually what you need most of the time.

 ![](assets/demo_intro.gif)